-Bring Android to your computer with these best emulators
+Best Android Emulator for PC and Mac 2022

 Though they didn't quite make it into our top three, here are some other fantastic Android emulators for you to try out.

 It's no secret that mobile gaming has skyrocketed in the last year or two, and for good reason.
 Our smartphones have become so powerful that game performance is better than even some of the best computers.
-Instead of relying on your smartphone for those Call of Duty Mobile or PUBG sessions, why not get the best of both worlds with GameLoop?
+Instead of relying on your smartphone for those Call of Duty: Mobile or PUBG sessions, why not get the best of both worlds with GameLoop?

-This Android emulator is perfect for those who enjoy FPS games since GameLoop has been designed with a gaming focus by the people that developed COD Mobile and PUBG Mobile.
+This Android emulator is perfect for those who enjoy FPS games since GameLoop has been designed with a gaming focus by the people that developed Call of Duty: Mobile and PUBG Mobile.
 Along with being able to play some of the most popular games from the Play Store, GameLoop makes it easy for you to use your mouse and keyboard, instead of dealing with gestures and onscreen controls.
 Unfortunately, this is not the be-all-end-all emulator, as other apps don't run nearly as well compared to games.

-The official COD Mobile emulator
+The best Call of Duty: Mobile emulator

-GameLoop comes from the developers of COD Mobile and PUBG Mobile, making it the perfect Android emulator for FPS games.
-You an play other games with it, but we would suggest avoiding the use of GameLoop for anything other than gaming.
+GameLoop comes from the developers of Call of duty: Mobile and PUBG Mobile, making it the perfect Android emulator for FPS games.
+You can play other games with it, but we would suggest avoiding the use of GameLoop for anything other than gaming.

 The Android world is your oyster when it comes to using MEmu.
 The application is touted as being the fastest emulator on the market, offering almost 2x performance gains compared to the competition.
-But the real power of MEmu is that you can not only switch between different versions of Android but also advantage of both AMD and Intel processors, which can't be said for other Android emulators out there.
+But the real power of MEmu is that you can not only switch between different versions of Android but also take advantage of both AMD and Intel processors, which can't be said for other Android emulators out there.

 MEmu includes graphics rendering from the likes of OpenGL and DirectX 3D, and can be viewed on standard or ultra-wide displays.
 As expected, you'll be able to connect a keyboard and mouse for that competitive edge while changing up the key-mapping for whatever you need.
 And if you want to play games with multiple accounts, MEmu supports multiple game instances being run at the same time.